Mitigating the Non-Linearities in a Pyramid Wavefront Sensor

 \section{Data Source}

-This work uses simulated random wavefront maps following the power spectrum method, which involves computing the Fourier transform of the square-root of the desired power spectrum after adding a random phase at each frequency.
-These wavefront maps are intended to represent typical AO residual wavefronts, which are sensed by the PWFS.
-Their power spectrum is a $f^{-2}$ power law, which is shallower than the Kolmogorov $f^{-11/3}$ power law representing the uncorrected atmospheric turbulence.
+In this study, we utilize simulated random wavefront maps that are generated using the power spectrum method.
+This method entails taking the Fourier transform of the square root of the desired power spectrum, with the addition of a random phase at each frequency $f$.
+Most AO systems have a closed-loop architecture, which means that the WFS does not see the full atmospheric turbulence but instead measures the correction residuals.
+Accordingly, we have simulated wavefront maps intended to represent typical AO residual wavefronts, which are sensed by the PWFS.
+Their power spectrum follows a $f^{-2}$ power law, which is shallower than the Kolmogorov $f^{-11/3}$ power law representing the uncorrected atmospheric turbulence.
 An $f^{-2}$ power law is typical for AO corrected wavefronts for spatial frequencies within the correction range of the DM\cite{Jolissaint2010}.
 However, in order to include more diversity in our training set, as well as to test the robustness of the model, we have also generated wavefront maps with $f^{-1.8}$ and $f^{-2.2}$ power laws.
-When generating data with power law $f^{-p}$, we refer to $p$ is the {\em f-value}.
+When generating data with power law $f^{-p}$, we refer to $p$ as the \textit{f-value}.

-The wavefront maps are generated for a Gemini-like D=8m telescope on a 176x176 grid, which provides a sampling of 22 pixels per meter.
-The pupil is circular, with a central obscuration of 1.0m.
+The wavefront maps are generated for a Gemini-like D=8m telescope on a square grid of 176x176 pixels, which provides a sampling of 22 pixels per meter when projected on the primary mirror of the telescope.
+The pupil is circular with a central obscuration of 1.0m.
 For this pupil, the Karhunen—Lo\`eve (KL) modes of the Kolmogorov turbulence have been computed, and each wavefront map is mathematically projected onto the first 1603 KL modes.
-The resulting 1603 coefficients are the "true" modal coefficients, which, if applied to a modal deformable mirror (DM) would minimize the residuals.
+The resulting 1603 coefficients are the ``true" modal coefficients, which, if applied to a modal DM would minimize the residuals.
 Of course, in a real system, the true coefficients are not available and must be estimated from the WFS measurements.
-The goal is to minimize the error between the estimated coefficients and the true coefficients, in order to maximize the delivered image quality.
+The goal, then is to minimize the error between the estimated coefficients and the true coefficients in order to maximize the delivered image quality.